‘Vikings’ Season 5 Premiere Opens With Sigurd’s Burial, Ivar Shows Remorse

 After that shocking Vikings Season 4 finale, fans of the hit History channel series are eagerly waiting for the release date of Season 5.
 As the production for the fifth season is currently underway, spoilers and speculations have already circulated online about what’s to come for Ragnar’s (Travis Fimmel) sons.
-Michael Hirst, Vikings creator, teased that Vikings Season 5 episode 1 will open with Ivar weeping on Sigurd’s burial, saying he never meant to kill his own brother.
+Michael Hirst, Vikings creator, teased that Vikings Season 5 Episode 1 will open with Ivar weeping on Sigurd’s burial, saying he never meant to kill his own brother.

 Sigurd (David Lindström) may not be Ivar’s (Alex Høgh Andersen) favorite brother, as seen in the recent episodes of Vikings Season 4, but it was still surprising how easy it was for him to kill his own brother.
 However, as Vikings creator Michael Hirst told Entertainment Weekly, the camaraderie among Ragnar’s sons is not meant to last long.
 Hirst pointed out that the brothers only united to avenge Ragnar by coming after King Ecbert (Linus Roache) and the people of Wessex.